Congress leader Siddaramaiah to contest Karnataka Assembly polls from Kolar | Politics

 They said Siddaramaiah's supporters have conducted surveys and have concluded that the seat can ensure a comfortable win for the ''Kuruba'' leader, and Kolar being close to Bengaluru city could make it easy for him to ensure his presence there often.

+Alleging that some are indulging in false propaganda that he is an outsider to Kolar and won't be able to respond to the needs of the people on a regular basis, Siddaramaiah assured that he will come to the constituency every week, and any worker or a citizen can meet him directly.

+''If the high command approves and gives me an opportunity to contest from here, I will work for all-round development of the Kolar constituency and district as a whole,'' he said, as he promised to complete several irrigation projects and developmental works in the region.

-Amid fears that a factional rift in the Kolar unit of the party, with former Union minister K H Muniyappa upset, may become a drawback to his prospects, the Leader of Opposition had made attempts to reach out to the sulking leader.
-Siddaramaiah had even met Muniyappa before leaving for Kolar on Monday.
+Amid fears that a factional rift in the Kolar unit of the party with former Union minister K H Muniyappa upset may become a drawback to his prospects, the Leader of Opposition had made attempts to reach out to the sulking leader.
+Siddaramaiah had met Muniyappa before leaving for Kolar on Monday.

-Muniyappa is upset with senior MLA and former Speaker Ramesh Kumar's (a Siddaramaiah loyalist) growing prominence in the Kolar unit.
+Muniyappa is upset with senior MLA and former Speaker Ramesh Kumar's growing prominence in the Kolar unit.
+Kumar is said to be a Siddaramaiah loyalist.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)